Upcoming Workshops

 • All of our workshops are created and hosted by industry professions.

 • Spaces are limited, so we recommend booking early to avoid disappointment.
-If the workshop is sold out or you’re unable to attend these dates, a waitlist will be available and additional dates will be released throughout the year.
+If the workshop is sold out or you’re unable to attend these dates, additional dates may be released throughout the year.
 Please keep an eye on our website and social media channels for future announcements.

 • Some basic experience or training in fashion or styling is recommended.
-This is not a beginner fashion course, but you do not need previous commercial credits to attend.
+The Costume Supervising and Styling Workshop is not a beginner course, but you do not need previous commercial credits to attend.
+The Wardrobe course, on the other hand, is designed for new or early-career professionals, making it accessible for those just starting out in the industry.
+All three courses welcome learners who are eager to develop their skills.

 • You’ll leave with a clear understanding of professional workflows, practical tools you can apply immediately, and a stronger sense of how to operate confidently within commercial productions.